MompiDevi/ecommerse-app/README.md

 ### 2. Stripe Not Working
 - Double-check your publishable key in `core/constants.dart`.
-- Ensure backend endpoints for payment intent are reachable.
 - For tests, mock the Stripe instance in DI.

 ### 3. Tests Hanging on Loading